ligato/docs/docs/intro/framework.md

 ## Ligato Architecture Stack

 The Ligato framework can be framed as a protocol stack.
-At the bottom we have the VPP and Linux kernel data planes.
+At the bottom, we have the VPP and Linux kernel data planes.